andrewgdotcom/spelling/spelling-examples.md

     Sounds like corps, cor, hors, and wors.
     I will keep U, Suzy, bizy,
     Make Ur hed with heat gro dizzy.
-    Tear in y, Ur dress will tear.
+    Tear in ey, Ur dress will tear.
     So shall I!
 Oh hear my prayer.

     Just compare heart, beard, and heard,